andy-sweet/napari-metadata/docs/testing-2023-05.md

     * *“I avoid the metadata conversation- there are lots of good solutions, no perfect solutions.
 I’m more than happy to adjust my work to meet whatever community standard.”*

-## Learning Goal 1: plugin user experience & functionality
+## Learning goal 1: plugin user experience & functionality

 - Participants identified and were satisfied with key job stories implemented (axes/ruler/scale, editing capability).
 - Participants noted clean, responsive design that “looks like most napari dock widgets, and make sense spatially”.